-Beginning in fall 2018, the American University Experience (AUx) will be a mandatory full-year AU Core Curriculum course specially designed for students transitioning into their first year of college at AU.
+The American University Experience (AUx)is a mandatory full-year AU Core Curriculum course specially designed for students transitioning into their first year of college at AU.
 Students will complete AUx1 in the fall of 2018 (1.5 credits) and then complete AUx2 in the spring of 2019 (1.5 credits).
-To full-fill this requirement, students must receive a C or higher in both courses.
+To fulfill this requirement, students must receive a C or higher in both courses.
 Students who receive a grade lower than a C, will be required to retake the course the following semester.

-All first-year students will be assigned to a first-year advisor, who will advise approximately 76 incoming students throughout their first academic year.
+All first-year students will be assigned to an AUx Instructor & Advisor, who will serve as their first-year advisor and advise approximately 76 incoming students throughout their first academic year.
 During the fall term, they will also facilitate the AUx1 discussion sections for those same 76 students in four 19-student sections that meet once per week.
 This student-to-advisor ratio will allow first-year advisors to engage in targeted, student-centered advising, recognizing the unique needs of first-year students and ensuring that first-year students will see their advisors every week in the classroom.
 In their spring semester, first-year students will enroll into a section of AUx2 that works with their schedule.
 This course will be taught by an AU staff or faculty member.
 After their first year, students will transition to a unit-based advisor.

 Explore the site to find out more about AUx.